 Our business is dependent upon our being able to predict fashion trends, customer preferences and other fashion-related factors.
 Customer tastes and fashion trends are volatile and tend to change rapidly.
 Our success depends in large part upon management's ability to effectively predict and respond to changing fashion tastes and consumer demands and to translate market trends to appropriate saleable product offerings far in advance.
 If we are unable to successfully predict or respond to changing styles or trends and misjudge the market for our products or any new product lines, our sales will be lower and we may be faced with a substantial amount of unsold inventory or missed opportunities.
-In response, we may be forced to rely on additional markdowns or promotional sales to dispose of excess, slow-moving inventory.
-In addition, the failure to satisfy consumer demand could have serious longer-term consequences, such as an adverse impact on our brand recognition and the loss of market share to our competitors.

-Macroeconomic factors adversely affecting the retail industry could also adversely impact our business.
+In response, we may be forced to rely on additional markdowns or promotional sales to dispose of excess, slow-moving inventory, which would decrease our revenues, profit margins and profits.
+In addition, the failure to satisfy consumer demand could have serious longer-term consequences, such as an adverse impact on our brand recognition and the loss of market share to our competitors if our customer base comes to believe that other retailers are more successfully addressing their preferences.
+Macroeconomic factors adversely affecting the retail industry could also cause a decrease our retail sales which would negatively impact our profitability.

-Our sales could be adversely affected by a weak retail environment.
+Our sales could be negatively impacted by a weak retail environment caused by a decline in consumer confidence and ultimately a reduction in consumer spending for such discretionary items such as apparel, which become a lower priority than necessities such as food and housing.
 Apparel retailers are subject to general economic conditions and purchases of apparel may decline at any time, especially during recessionary periods.
 In addition, our financial performance is also sensitive to changes in consumer spending trends and shopping patterns.

 We understand that the retail industry can be adversely affected by certain economic factors outside of our control that would affect our costs as well as consumer spending behavior.
 Some of these factors include rising interest rates, negative consumer sentiment brought about by uncertainty over economic recovery and national security, inflation, and rising unemployment.
-Further, it is well known in the apparel industry that when economic conditions worsen, men are more reluctant than women and children to shop for clothes for themselves.
+Further, it is well-known in the apparel industry that when economic conditions worsen, men are more reluctant than women and children to shop for clothes for themselves.
+Because over 80% of our sales are attributable to men's apparel, we would be especially sensitive to such a decline.
 We have no ability to predict or control these economic and political variables.

-We could lose market share to competitors in the retail industry, which would have a serious adverse impact on our revenues.
+We could lose market share to competitors in the retail industry, which would cause a decline in our revenues and have a serious adverse impact on our profitability.